Two-pink-deckchairs-on-lawn

 Image by Vicky Gharat from Pixabay

 Your website is always online, giving potential customers 24/7 access to your brand.
-It should be greeting your website visitors, showing them around your site, answering their questions and selling to them.
+It should be attracting your ideal customers.
+Greeting them, showing them around your site, answering their questions and converting them into new business.

 What if it’s missing some of the key components that should be making it work hard for you?